atadas10/Data-Modeling-Hub/README.md

-# Welcome to Data Modelling
+# Welcome to Data Modeling

-## 1. What is Data Modelling or Data Models
+## 1. What is Data Modeling or Data Models
 Data modeling is like creating a blueprint for organizing and structuring data in a way that makes sense for a specific purpose.
 It involves defining how data is stored, accessed, and related to other pieces of information.
 Imagine it as designing the framework for a database, where you plan what types of data will be stored, how they're connected, and the rules for ensuring data accuracy.
 This helps in better understanding and managing information, making it a crucial step in building effective databases and data systems.

 ## 2. Design Steps:
    #### Step 2.1: Define Objectives